langenhagen/explore-with-dmenu/README.md

 ### `max_history_entries`
 `max_history_entries` specifies the maximum number of entries that will be retained in the `history_file`.
-If the `history_file` contains `max_history_entries` entries, never entries will override older entries.
+If the `history_file` contains `max_history_entries` entries, newer entries will override older entries.
 `max_history_entries` defaults to 3.

 ### `choices`
-`choices` represents an array of initial items the user is represented by dmenu.
+`choices` represents a bash array of initial items the user is represented by dmenu.
 For instance:
 ```bash
 choices=(